phonetworks/pho-framework/src/Pho/Framework/GraphOut/README.md

 ## Important Note

-In contrast to Actor and Object, Graph has no regular edges built-in.
+In contrast to Actor and Obj, Graph has no regular edges built-in.

 Graph extends Pho\Lib\SubGraph, hence comes with the **"contains"** method which is a quasi-edge, but not quite.